What Royalty Free Music Really Is - and Not

 Or you might be even unluckier and end up having all of your content deleted before you get banned from the site.
 You might also have a lawsuit brought against you.

 Understanding the world of music licensing isn't easy or something you'll want to spend time researching.
 You'd probably rather focus on making awesome content, which is exactly why royalty free music is the way to go.

 It gives you the peace of mind that you're in the clear in all legal matters.

 Soundstripe isn't like other stock music sites offering royalty free music to content creators.
 We not only focus on offering our customers the highest quality tracks and sound effects, but we also use a licensing model that's truly one-of-a-kind.

-Our Music Library is pretty huge which might be a bit overwhelming when you're browsing, so we have our team put together some killer pre-made Staff Curated Playlists to help you get started.
-You can create your own playlists as well.
 If you'd rather brave it alone, simply hop into the Music Library and use the search filters to narrow down your search.
 We're pretty nerdy when it comes to royalty free music so we really fine-tuned our search engine.
-Our filters not only include your standard Genre and Artist parameters, but also Mood, BPM, Instruments, Length, and more.

 When you're ready to check out our Music Library, head on over to the Sign Up page and you'll be moments away from having unlimited access to some of the best royalty free music.